jkroepke/helm-secrets/docs/ArgoCD Integration.md

 # Installation on Argo CD

-Before using helm secrets, we are required to install `helm-secrets` and `sops` on the `argocd-repo-server`.
+Before using helm secrets, we are required to install `helm-secrets` on the `argocd-repo-server`.
+Depends on the secret driver, `sops` or `vals` is required on the `argocd-repo-server`, too.
 There are two methods to do this.
 Either create your custom ArgoCD Docker Image or install them via an init container.

 ## Step 1: Customize argocd-repo-server